enfyy/com.nfysoft.gamecubecontroller/README.md

 This package adds support for the Nintendo Gamecube controller Adapter to Unitys new input system.
 Works with the original Nintendo adapter and the Mayflash Adapter in Wii U mode.
-It uses a C++ Library (source located in /Plugin-source) which uses libusb-1.0 The binaries for the plugin are in Assets/Plugin but you can also compile them yourself if you wish.
+It uses a C++ Library (source located in /Plugin-source) which uses libusb-1.0 The binaries for the plugin are in Assets/Plugin but you can also compile them yourself if you wish (you will have to edit the cmakelist.txt so that it finds your installation of libusb).

 ## Prerequisites:
 ### Windows